Clarence Chant

 Clarence Augustus Chant (May 31, 1865 – November 18, 1956) was a Canadian astronomer and physicist.

 Early life and education

-Chant was born in Hagerman's Corners, Ontario to Christopher Chant and Elizabeth Croft.
+Chant was born in Hagerman's Corners, Canada West to Christopher Chant, a joiner and cabinet maker, and Elizabeth Croft.
 In 1882 he attended Markham High School, where he demonstrated a mathematical ability.
-After graduation, he attended St. Catherines Collegiate Institute and York County Model School in Toronto.
-He left to work as an instructor in 1884, and taught at Maxwell, Osprey Township for the following three years.
+After graduation, he attended St. Catherines Collegiate Institute.
+Having passed University of Toronto matriculation exams in 1884 but being unable to pay the fees, he attended the York County Model School in Parkdale, Toronto for three months in order to train as a teacher.
+For the following three years, Chant taught in a one-room schoolhouse in Maxwell, Osprey Township in order to raise his university fees.

 By 1887 he began studying mathematics and physics at the University College of the University of Toronto, graduating in 1890.